-I earned a B.A. in International Studies and B.S. in Secondary Education, Social Studies at Taylor University in Upland, Indiana.
-After teaching high school and working in curriculum development, I’ve spent over 11 years supporting others to use and integrate technology while facilitating after school and youth development programs.
+After earning a B.A. in International Studies and B.S. in Secondary Education, Social Studies at Taylor University in Upland, Indiana, I also completed my MEd in Learning Design & Technology at the University of Alaska Southeast.
+I’ve been a high school teacher, curriculum specialist, English instructor, basketball and volleyball coach and referee, after school program teacher, youth development coordinator, technology & leadership program coordinator, a college & career adviser, technology coordinator, science outreach coordinator, and a science festival director.
+Throughout my career, I found myself naturally supporting others to use and integrate technology appropriately and effectively in their own work.
 Technology has always peaked my curiosity and I enjoy learning about new innovations; I love using simple “machines” and applying tech concepts in new ways to empower others.
 I’ve always been something of a tinkerer and a maker, and I thrive on being challenged, being creative, and solving problems!

 As a military spouse, I often discover new places to call home and new opportunities to integrate technology into my work.
 I value being a lifelong learner and I think of it as “hiking the learning trail.”
 I believe learning and adapting to change allows me to expand my perspective and to learn from others.
 I created this blog site in graduate school to share my learning experience, and have found that capturing my learning in an open environment not only challenges me to be intentional about my process but to collaboratively engage others in feedback and dialogue.
 By connecting with others and mapping my learning trail, I’ve added a new aspect of my personal development and professional practice that I only hope will inspire others to do the same!